jhogsett/EMA-VFI-WebUI/guide/video_remixer_settings.md

 **Video Remixer Settings** - Choose content options for project set up

 ## How To Use
-1. Set _Project Path_ to a path on your server for all project data to be stored
+1. Set _Project Path_ to a path on your server for project data to be stored
-    - **Important** Video frame data can consume vast quantities of disk space
+    - **Important** - Video frame data can consume large amounts of disk space
-    - _Tip: A default path is created based on the original video location_
+    - _Tip: A default path is offered based on the original video location_
 1. Choose a _Remix Frame Rate_
     - For best results, this should probably be related to the source (double, half, etc.)
     - _Tip: Broadcast content is typically based on a multiple of 29.97 FPS_
 1. Leave _Deinterlace Source Video_ unchecked
-    - If using content captured over-the-air or from DVDs, use deinterlacing to remove _mouse teeth_ artifacts
+    - If remixing broadcast content, use deinterlacing to remove interlacing artifacts
 1. Choose a _Split Type_
     - **_Scene_**
         - Split by scene using FFmpeg scene detection